Skip to main content

 The selection and allocation process for University Apartments is dependent on whether you are applying for Single Graduate housing or Family housing.

-In addition to the regular housing process administered by UCLA Housing, UCLA Anderson manages a departmental priority list with a very limited number of housing units that can be reserved for incoming MBA students.
+In addition to the regular housing process administered by UCLA Housing, UCLA Anderson manages a departmental priority list with a very limited number of housing units for incoming MBA students.

 In order to be considered for the departmental priority list, you must submit a UCLA Housing application as instructed above and complete our housing survey that will be available in April/May.
-Note: UCLA Housing will manage the actual allocation process, but an allocation is not guaranteed.
+Note: Securing a place on the priority list does not guarantee an allocation, but provides priority placement on the housing waitlist managed by UCLA Housing.
 We recommend reading the FAQ below to better understand the University Housing process.

 University Housing FAQ